 CEO SUMMARY: Anthem is making big changes to its relationships with anatomic pathology groups.
 Getting most of the attention at the moment are the insurer’s letters announcing price cuts for anatomic pathology services of 50% to 70% of Medicare fees.
 But another major change may also trigger negative consequences for pathologists.
 Anthem is moving pathology

-This is a summary of two articles in the Nov.
-13, 2018 issue of THE DARK REPORT.
-The complete articles are available only to paid members of the Dark Intelligence Group.
+This is a synopsis of a 2,120-word article in the July 1, 2019 issue of THE DARK REPORT (TDR).
+The full articles are available to members of The Dark Intelligence Group.

 CEO SUMMARY: Anthem is making big changes to its relationships with anatomic pathology (AP) groups.
 Getting most of the attention at the moment are the

 TWO OF THE NATION’S LARGER HEALTH INSURERS—AETNA AND ANTHEM— ARE CUTTING WHAT THEY PAY for the professional component of certain clinical and anatomic pathology codes.

 In its communications with pathology groups about this policy change, Aetna says it will no longer pay for most clinical laboratory claims submitted with the modifier 26 for professional component services.